Mostly Exploration-Free Algorithms for Contextual Bandits: General margin condition and nonlinear rewards

 for some function $g$.
 This is true according to the fact that $h_2$ is the maximum of $h_0$, that only depends on $d$, and $h_1$ that only depends on $\alpha$.
-Now replacing $\delta = 1/\sqrt{t C_2}$ in the Equation \eqref{eq:alph-sum} and putting together all the constants we reach to
+In above we also used the well-known identity that $\sum_{h=1}^{\infty} 1/h^2 = \pi^2/6$.
+Now replacing $\delta = 1/\sqrt{(t-1) C_3}$ in the Equation \eqref{eq:alph-sum} and putting together all the constants we reach to

 for some function $g_1$.